multigcs/riogui/FAQ.md

 ## can i use the UART interface for LinuxCNC ?

-the latency is too high for these kind of real-time tasks
+no, the latency is too high for these kind of real-time tasks